Splashdown! 'Feeling good': Nasa astronauts splash down off Florida coast

-The first astronauts launched by Elon Musk's SpaceX company have splashed down and their capsule is already on board a recovery vessel.
+Two Nasa astronauts have returned to Earth in a dramatic, retro-style splashdown, their capsule parachuting into the Gulf of Mexico to complete an unprecedented test flight by Elon Musk's SpaceX company.

+It was the first splashdown by US astronauts in 45 years, with the first commercially built and operated spacecraft to carry people to and from orbit.
+The return clears the way for another SpaceX crew launch as early as next month and possible tourist flights next year.

-Nasa's Doug Hurley and Bob Behnken final descent was slowed by drogue parachutes before they landed in the Gulf of Mexico just before 6.50 this morning, New Zealand time.
+Test pilots Doug Hurley and Bob Behnken's final descent was slowed by drogue parachutes before they landed in the Gulf of Mexico just before 6.50am (NZT) this morning.

+Their Dragon capsule was then hauled on board a recovery vessel and the hatch opened about 8am (NZT).

+Behnken was the first to come out of their capsule, just after 8am (NZT).
+He was put on a stretcher and taken to a medical area.
+This was a normal procedure to adjust to gravity.

+"Welcome back to planet Earth and thanks for flying SpaceX," said Mission Control from SpaceX headquarters.

-Astronaut Doug Hurley said "it's an honour and privilege to be part of the SpaceX crew" soon after the craft splashed into the ocean.
+Hurley replied: "It's an honour and privilege to be part of the SpaceX crew."

 A team member climbed on top of the Dragon spacecraft to hook up a rigging for the crew to get out of the vessel.

-The astronauts had been expected to be out of the craft about 7.30am New Zealand time - but there is a slight delay to the side hatch being open due toxic vapour detection.
+The astronauts had been expected to be out of the craft about 7.30am (NZT) but there was a delay to the hatch being opened due toxic vapour detection.

-The recovery team is working to clean the craft's surface near the side hatch.

-Vapour levels are dropping but the team on board Go Navigator are still purging the surface.
-They were initially concerned this could indicate a fuel leak as the tanks were near this part of the capsule.
+The recovery team worked to purge the craft near the side hatch.
+They were initially concerned about a fuel leak as the tanks were near this part of the capsule.

-Forty-five minutes after splash down, the continued cleaning of the side hatch was expected to take a further five minutes.

-It is the space between the exterior of the capsule and the sealed interior below where the astronauts are seated in the capsule.
+It was the space between the exterior of the capsule and the sealed interior below where the astronauts were seated in the capsule.

-The rocket fuels are very reactive.
-Crew members are outfitted in personal protection equipment to undertake the purge.

-Limits of fuel vapours are dropping and "looking pretty good" but the purge is still being undertaken on board the recovery ship.

-The astronauts have been asked by engineers to provide an air sample from inside their cabin.
+The astronauts were asked by engineers to provide an air sample from inside their cabin.

-Spacecraft commander said two readings are perfectly clear.
-There are no traces of rocket fuel vapour in their sealed section of the capsule.
+The spacecraft's commander said two readings were perfectly clear and there were no traces of rocket fuel vapour in their sealed section of the capsule.

 He added there was "no problem" remaining inside until the purge was complete.